torvalds/linux/Documentation/wmi/acpi-interface.rst

 -----------------

 Similar to the ``WQxx`` ACPI methods, except that it is optional and takes an additional buffer as its second argument.
-The instance argument also cannot be omitted.
+The instance argument also cananalt be omitted.

 WMxx ACPI methods